Logan-010/cMakeMake/README.md

 the template files are c++ and reguler headers. if you wish to use c or h++ files you have to manually replace them yourselves.

-scripts are all un obfuscated the tar.gz is the project template.
+scripts are all un obfuscated the tar.gz (found in cmakemake/cmake_default.tar.gz) is the project template.